Codesee-io/docs-maps/docs/guide.md

 As a Map Owner or Collaborator, you can share it with others.

-To change the share settings of your Map, click the “Share” button located on the top-right corner of the interface:
+To change the share settings of your Map, click the “Share” button located on the top-right corner of the interface.
+You'll see the following modal appear:

 ![CodeSee Maps Share Menu Modal](img/share-menu.png)

 ### Sharing With Individuals

 To share the Map with specific **individuals**:

 1. Enter the email addresses of individuals you would like to invite.
 Press the tab or enter key after each email address.
-1. Once all email addresses have been entered, hit return once more to submit.
+2. Once all email addresses have been entered, hit return once more to submit.

 #### Individual Share Permissions